argoproj/argo-cd/docs/user-guide/sync-options.md

 ## Disable Kubectl Validation

 For a certain class of objects, it is necessary to `kubectl apply` them using the `--validate=false` flag.
-Examples of this are kubernetes types which uses `RawExtension`, such as [ServiceCatalog](https://github.com/kubernetes-incubator/service-catalog/blob/master/pkg/apis/servicecatalog/v1beta1/types.go#L497).
+Examples of this are Kubernetes types which uses `RawExtension`, such as [ServiceCatalog](https://github.com/kubernetes-incubator/service-catalog/blob/master/pkg/apis/servicecatalog/v1beta1/types.go#L497).
 You can do using this annotations:

 ```yaml